 The Electoral Act and all guides published by the AEC are available at www.aec.gov.au.
-The annual and election returns are also available for viewing on this site after the public release date.
-A searchable database is also provided which allows data to be exported.
+Financial disclosure returns are also available for viewing on the Transparency Register after the public release date.

 The guide incorporates text boxes to highlight important information.
 Each text box is prefaced with a symbol.
 For example: